minsoehan/devcpages/content/open-diary/visa-photo/index.md

 date = '2025-06-26T14:29:08+06:30'
 draft = false
-title = 'Online Visa Application Photo' categories = 'open diary' tags = 'visa photo'
+title = 'Online Visa Application Photo' description = 'It is better to use original software of visa photo for photo upload in online visa application.' categories = 'open diary' tags = 'visa photo'
 +++